focus-editor/focus/LOG.md

 # TODO
-- Scroll when cursor is near border
+- Only scroll to cursor when cursor moved
 - Don't select text when typing
+- Don't select when clicking next to border
 - Draw selection with rounded corners
 - Move cursor quicker with ctrl+arrows
 - Move viewport with alt+arrows